Joshua-Eggleston/Quiz-App/README.md

 # Quiz-App
-just a simple quiz app to help study for linkedin html, css, and javascript skills tests.
+just a simple quiz app to help study for linkedin html skills tests.